-Applicants should contact the operator of the rating tool, such as the Green Building Council of Australia, if they wish to obtain a certified rating.
 Where an applicant voluntarily proposes achieving a Green Star or other building tool rating Council will apply a condition of development consent that requires the development to obtain the certified rating that was nominated by the applicant.

-- (a) Apply principles and processes that contribute to ecologically sustainable development (ESD). - (b) Reduce the impacts from development on the environment. - (c) Reduce the use of resources in development and by development over its effective life. - (d) Reduce the cause and impacts of the urban heat island effect. - (e) Increase the resilience of development to the effects of climate change. - (f) Ensure that greenhouse gas emissions will be reduced. - (g) Increase the use of cogeneration and tri-generation systems. - (h) Replace intensive carbon power sources with low carbon and renewable energy. - (i) Reduce the use of potable water. - (j) Ensure that development can adapt to climate change. - (k) Ensure that waste will be reduced. - (I) Increase the use of products from recycled sources. - (m) Improve indoor environmental quality. - (n) Reduce the environmental impact from building materials through reduction, re-use and recycling of materials, resources and building components. - (o) Improve the biodiversity.
+- (a) Apply principles and processes that contribute to ecologically sustainable development (ESD). - (b) Reduce the impacts from development on the environment. - (c) Reduce the use of resources in development and by development over its effective life. - (d) Reduce the cause and impacts of the urban heat island effect. - (e) Increase the resilience of development to the effects of climate change. - (f) Ensure that greenhouse gas emissions will be reduced. - (g) Replace intensive carbon power sources with low carbon and renewable energy. - (h) Reduce the use of potable water. - (i) Ensure that development can adapt to climate change. - (j) Ensure that demolition, construction and operational waste will be reduced. - (k) Increase the use of products from recycled sources. - (I) Improve indoor environmental quality. - (m) Reduce the environmental impact from building materials through reduction, re-use and recycling of materials, resources and building components. - (n) Improve biodiversity.